Surajkumar4-source/Deployment-Pipeline-Using-Jenkins_freestyle-job/README.md

 ### Step 2: Configure Jenkins to Build and Deploy Containers

 #### 2.1 Create a Jenkins Job to Pull Code from GitHub
-1. Log in to Jenkins by navigating to http://<your-server-ip>:8080.
+1. Log in to Jenkins by navigating to http: // your-server-ip:8080.

 2. Create a New Freestyle Project:
      - Go to New Item, enter a name (e.g., fetch-code), and select Freestyle Project.